kickstartcoding/react-mern-prototyping-starter/README.md

 ### Features

 * `react` and `react-router` are set-up in a normal, `create-react-app` layout
-    * Does NOT use Redux, to keep things simpler
+    * It DOES NOT use Redux, to keep things simpler

 * Example blogging single page app App that does all four CRUD operation in a heavily commented way, for examples to do everything